Argentina Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In its second NDC, published in December 2020, the country announced its aim to not exceed net GHG emissions of 359 MtCO2 by 2030.
-It is equivalent to a total decrease in emissions of 19% compared to the historical peak reached in 2007; this level is around 26% lower than the target set in the first NDC.
+In the updated version of its second NDC, published in November 2021, the country announced its aim of not exceeding 349 MtCO2 of net GHG emissions by 2030.
+It is equivalent to a total decrease in emissions of around 21% compared to the historical peak reached in 2007; this level is 28% lower than the target set in the first NDC.